 Christmas is fast approaching, and we’re left wondering where did the time go.
 However, while it’s one of the busiest times of the year, it’s important to still make time for ourselves and to still have some well-deserved fun.
 From traditional holiday movie scores performed in candlelight, to seriously festive food and drink, here’s our guide to some of the most festive things to do in Glasgow this Christmas.

-Nothing says Christmas like Love Actually or Elf, and this winter, Fever is bringing a special concert performing some of the most iconic music from classic Christmas movies, surrounded by candlelight.
+This winter, Fever is bringing a special concert performing some of the most iconic music from our beloved movies, surrounded by candlelight on The Tallship of Glenlee on the banks of River Clyde.
 Just get cosy and get yourself into the festive spirit by enjoying heart-warming music expertly performed under twinkling candlelight.
 Admire a stellar performance of memorable carols and orchestral works from several composers, and feel it usher in all the joyful feelings that arrive with the most special holiday of the year.
 Find your tickets here.

 While we like to encourage shopping independently during ‘normal’ times, the apparent effects of the pandemic and the cost of living crisis on small businesses means supporting them has become more important than ever before.
 Stop by the George Mews shop to pick up a few cheesy treats, or pick out an eclectic mix of brews at Drygate Brewing Co.
 You could also stop by Blooms to choose the perfect plant baby for yourself or a loved one, as well as opt for a quirkier homeware present at the Braw Wee Emporium.
 There are plenty of local independent businesses to shop small in Glasgow, and Christmas shopping is a great way to do so.

-St Enoch Square Christmas Fair is on from November 18 this year with an attraction capable of reaching speeds of up to 70mph, called The Blizzard, and an ice climbing wall where visitors will be invited to participate in a wee adventure.
+St Enoch Square Christmas Fair is on from November 10 this year with Santa’s runaway train, festive bar on top of the stalls and rides.
 As usual, the iconic windmill can be spotted right away, with a magical backdrop of Frasers twinkling lights on Buchanan street.
-Moreover, on top of festive wonder and Christmassy vibes, the street food stalls are serving some well-anticipated festive faveourites, such as a marshmallow toasting station and a Bavarian moose bar and swing grill.
+Moreover, on top of festive wonder and Christmassy vibes, the street food stalls are serving some well-anticipated festive faveourites, such as a marshmallow toasting station and a swing grill.

 As one of Glasgow’s most iconic buildings, The Corinthian boasts five floors of bars, brasserie and events spaces for Glaswegians to rejoice in, as well as plenty of Christmassy vibes to go around.
 And while you’re there, check out their Festive Afternoon Tea options, or the Festive Boozy Brunch on Sundays.
 There are also other dining options as well as things to do this Christmas that can be found here.

-George Square has seen Christmas Fairs transforming Glasgow city centre into a winter wonderland since it opened its doors on December 1.
+George Square is seeing Winterfest transforming Glasgow city centre into a winter wonderland from November 25.
 The traditional Christmassy experience is a must-visit every year, as George Square becomes the main place to be.
-The Christmas fair is offering visitors a glide on the central ice rink, and is home to a 33-metre-high observation wheel with Venetian chairs boasting urban sights of central Glasgow.
-The Christmas Fair will also feature an entertainment stage, a Victorian carousel, Santa’s flying balloons, children’s Christmas train ride, a street food hub, festive-themed bar, Bavarian swing grill and the iconic snow globe.
+The Christmas fair is offering visitors a glide on the central ice rink, and is home to an observation wheel with Venetian chairs boasting urban sights of central Glasgow.
+The Christmas market will also feature a community hub, a Victorian carousel, a street food hub and a festive-themed bar.

 A great alternative to the Christmas Markets if you would prefer to have a night in, mulled wine is an incredibly tasty festive treat – and it’s super easy to make, too.
 All you need is a pan and a hob, and the ingredients which can be picked up from any local supermarket.
 Most recipes just require you to warm up red wine, oranges, cinnamon, cloves, star anise and a touch of sugar or honey to taste – and it’s as easy as popping it all in a saucepan together and simmering on low (with a pan cover) for just 15 minutes.